eyeamstudios-gif/digitalsolutions/eds/EDS_README.md

 ## Local Development

 - Serve the `eds` directory with any static file server.
-- Open `pages/index.html` as the public EDS landing page and tool catalog.
+- Open `pages/index.html` as the landing page.
 - Tools live under `apps/<tool>/index.html` and can be tested directly.